By: Dr. Jaycie Loewen Last Updated: March 8, 2023

 We’ve written extensively on some of the symptoms you may experience from PCS, such as difficulty sleeping, brain fog, headaches, and trouble exercising.
 Some patients experience debilitating symptoms, while others are able to tolerate work and school within certain limitations.

 At Cognitive FX, we help hundreds of patients every year recover through our EPIC treatment program.
-Our week-long program begins with a functional Neurocognitive Imaging scan (fNCI), a type of functional MRI, which is able to detect specific areas of injury in your brain.
+Our program begins with a functional Neurocognitive Imaging scan (fNCI), a type of functional MRI, which is able to detect specific areas of injury in your brain.
 We then tailor a treatment plan of physical and cognitive therapy to focus on those areas of injury.

 Recovery doesn’t end at our clinic, though.
 We send you home with a post-care plan of action so you can continue working toward better health at home.